What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Food and water supplies: Including foods that store well.

-Check the weather: Monitor the forecast and prepare for possible weather changes.
+Check the weather: Follow the forecast and prepare for possible weather changes.

-Tell someone your plans: Share your route and expected return time with someone you trust.
+Let someone know: Tell your loved ones your route and expected return time.

-Know your fitness level: Adjust the difficulty of the hike to your physical ability.
+Mind your fitness level: Adjust the difficulty of the hike to your physical condition.

-Learn basic first aid: These skills can be invaluable in an emergency situation.
+Learn first aid: Basic skills can be very valuable in a crisis situation.

 Tips and Tricks for Your Vacation